huydq2152/design-pattern/FactoryMethod/FactoryMethod.md

 }
 ```

+Or use keyed dependency injection service with .NET 8+

 **Benefits over traditional Factory Method:**
 - Automatic dependency injection into created objects
 - Better testability with mock factories